Governance & Accountabilities

-OCWA is administered by a Board of Directors, the members of which are appointed by the Lieutenant-Governor-in-Council on the recommendation of the Premier of Ontario and the Minister of the Environment and Climate Change.
+OCWA is administered by a Board of Directors, the members of which are appointed by the Lieutenant-Governor-in-Council on the recommendation of the Premier of Ontario and the Minister of the Environment, Conservation and Parks.
 Comprised of both public servants and independent members, OCWA's Board is responsible for the overall supervision of the affairs of the Agency, including setting strategic direction, monitoring agency performance and ensuring appropriate systems and controls are in pace for the proper administration of the Agency in accordance with the Agency's governing documents.
-The Board is accountable to the Provincial Legislature through the Minister of the Environment and Climate Change.
+The Board is accountable to the Provincial Legislature through the Minister of the Environment, Conservation and Parks.

 OCWA continues to implement governance best practices at all levels of the organization to enhance transparency and accountability to clients, the government and the citizens of Ontario.
 We routinely review governance best practices in both the private and public sectors and implement practices as appropriate.

 OCWA is committed to being accountable to our clients, the province and the public.
 To achieve this we: